 Generally, subjects taken outside of MIT are only eligible for HASS elective credit with the HASS transfer credit examiner’s approval.

-- Contact the HASS transfer credit examiner for the HASS field in which you are seeking credit and obtain his or her approval on the Request for Additional Credit Form.
+- Contact the HASS transfer credit examiner for the HASS field in which you are seeking credit and obtain his or her approval on the Transfer Credit Request Form.

 - Contact the SHASS academic administrator who will also review the type of credit awarded.
 If it is general HASS Elective credit, she will sign the form.